ltmajor42/streamdeck-starcitizen/README.md

   The Momentary Button is designed for immersive, one-shot actions in Star Citizen where visual feedback matters, but no persistent state is required.
 Unlike a toggle button, the Momentary Button does not maintain an on/off state.

   ### How it works
-  - The user selects a Star Citizen function (same system as the Static Button).
+  - The user selects a Star Citizen function (same system as the Action Key).
   - Two images are configured directly in the Stream Deck UI:
   - **Idle Image** – default appearance.
   - **Active Image** – shown temporarily when the button is pressed.